 Earlier – before the storm – we explored MacDonald Island, which is easy because it’s small, and mostly campsites and a fire pit.
 It’s one of the few Parks Canada islands where generators are allowed, so there’s a loud hum from boats powering up.

 Someone (not a friend) reminds us of park rules stating we keep the dogs on leashes.

-Clearly, this island is too small for the many of us who’ve docked boats here (several with dogs), so me, Mario, Sasha and Victor head out to try our luck at the municipal marina.
+Clearly, this island is too small for the many of us who’ve docked boats here (several with dogs), so me, M, Sasha and Victor head out to try our luck at the municipal marina.
 It’s here boaters can dock and walk to ‘town’ about 15 minutes away, which we do picking up more supplies and buying matching nautical bows for both Sasha and Victor from a vendor in the Gananoque Park craft show on this weekend.
 (In July, the park hosts an annual pet festival).